 Professor Absent for the Exam.
 Graduate School policy does not address the issue of professors being absent from a student's Prelim Exam.
 However, sometimes a professor suddenly becomes unavailable immediately before a student's exam and a substitute cannot be found in time for the exam.
-(Rarely, a professor forgets about the exam, but students should seek to minimize that problem by sending timely reminders to their PhD Committee members.)
+(Rarely, a professor forgets about the exam, but students should seek to minimize that problem by sending timely reminders to their Ph.D.
+Committee members.)
 If the student still has four Examining Committee members present, then the exam can proceed.
 If not, then the exam must be rescheduled.

-After an exam where a professor was absent, the Chair of the PhD Committee must prepare a brief letter explaining the situation (an email message to the Graduate Program Director is sufficient).
+After an exam where a professor was absent, the Chair of the Ph.D.
+Committee must prepare a brief letter explaining the situation (an email message to the Graduate Program Director is sufficient).

 Completion of Graded Course Work.
 Graduate School policy allows Departments to decide how much of the student's graded course work must be completed prior to the Preliminary Exam.
 However, the Graduate School requires uncompleted courses scheduled for semesters prior to the Preliminary Exam to be explained.
-All of the student's Core courses must be completed;
+All of the student's Core courses must be completed.

 Time Allotted for Exam.
 Traditionally, the Physics Department has allowed two hours for each prelim exam.
 Students should consult their Faculty Advisor to see if a longer interval is needed.
+If you require special accommodation, please inform Services for Students with Disabilities as well as your Ph.D. committee chair.

 Exam Coverage.
 The preliminary exam is partly a Literature Review document.
 Although the Research Plan is only a minor part of the document, it can play a very significant role in the Prelim Exam.
-In addition, your Committee will evaluate your research progress.
+In addition, your committee will evaluate your research progress.
 Students should therefore prepare a presentation that combines the key points of their review and the highlights of their research progress.
 Because the Prelim Exam is also a comprehensive exam, students should expect questions of a general nature - often these will arise naturally during the discussion of the review or research results.
 The specific balance of the exam is left to the Ph.D.
 Advisory Committee to determine, and typically that decision depends on how the student responds to the first few questions asked during the exam.